-B. TESTING
+C. TESTING

-The faculty follow educational best practices in testing.
+The faculty follows educational best practices in testing.
 Rigor in testing is increased with progression in the nursing program.
 Item analysis and content validity reviews are performed by faculty for each theory exam/quiz to ensure fairness in testing.
 Details regarding testing and evaluation in each course are available within each course syllabus and from the faculty.
+Students are to adhere to Board Policy 4095 (BOT Policy 4095 Link) regarding academic integrity which includes not disclosing contents of the exam after completion/remediation and adherence to WCC Student Responsibilities - Core Values and Behavioral Expectations.

 Procedures related to exams are identified under the WCC Nursing Student Exam Procedures.